 To address the congestion and access concerns, The City has requested the developer to undertake a transportation review that will explore traffic signalization as a potential solution.

-There are three phases of engagement in the review of the Oakridge Co-op redevelopment application.
-We have recently concluded phase one and two of engagement.
-Feedback received in the first two phases of engagement has been used to inform the first detailed review of the submission.
-We will be back in August with phase three, where we will:
+We have now completed the third phase of engagement for the Oakridge Co-op redevelopment application.
+Feedback received in the first two phases of engagement has been used to inform the first detailed review of the submission and the applicant has submitted a revised application in response to this review.

 In May 2017, citizens were invited to participate in a visioning workshop.
 At these workshops, citizens completed a group exercise where a game board of the Oakridge site was used, and participants were able to lay down tiles that represented the various uses (grocery store, residential space, parking, gas bar, offices, medical clinics, etc.) to demonstrate what layout they think works best for the site.